Iceland Things To Do

 Glass-domed nature museum

-Perlan sits atop a hill in a cluster of former hot water tanks, capped by a glass dome that feels part observatory, part lookout over Reykjavik.
-Inside, immersive exhibits on glaciers, volcanoes, and the northern lights are paired with big city-and-bay views, so you’re constantly toggling between Iceland’s wild landscapes and the urban scene below.
+Perlan crowns a hill on a cluster of former hot water tanks, topped by a glass dome that feels part observatory, part lookout over Reykjavik.
+Inside, immersive exhibits on glaciers, volcanoes, and the northern lights pair with wide city-and-bay views, so you’re always toggling between Iceland’s wild landscapes and the urban scene below.